 From wood-fired cooking to barrel-aged spirits, Woodwork is a combination of southern United States fare, barbecue, and French influences.
 Located in the historic McLeod Building at 100 Street & Rice Howard Way, the Woodwork kitchen is centred around our custom Grillworks wood-fired grill while our bar features one of Alberta’s most extensive collections of spirits, award-winning cocktails, and a curated list of high-quality wines to pair with grilled cuisine.

 This contemporary venue offers seasonal, locally sourced Canadian eats.
 With a focus on seasonal fare, the meals truly highlight fresh foods from Alberta and across the nation, all handcrafted, approachable, and unpretentious.

 This is slow eating.
 It’s intentional.
 The menu is small and the food actually takes time to create.
 So, if you’re looking for an experience and an opportunity to slow down and appreciate the mouth-watering goodness created by The Workshop Eatery, then this is the place for you.

-According to our social media audience and about 2,000 great reviews, this came out as one of the best restaurants in Edmonton for quintessential student fair and an extensive beer list.
+According to our social media audience and about 2,000 great reviews, this came out as one of the best restaurants in Edmonton for the quintessential student fair and an extensive beer list.
 Even though we just heard about it, it’s far from new.
 The Sugarbowl has been providing a unique atmosphere and delicious food since 1943.
-Transforming from a burger joint in the 40s and 50s to a coffee house through the 60s and 70s, and finally evolving into the full-service bistro and neighborhood pub that you know today, it’s incredibly popular with students as it’s located close to the University of Alberta.
-Some of the recommended foods include Smoked Parika Popcorn, their Lamb Burger with Chimichurri Mayo, and their Chicken & Waffles, just to name a few.
+Transforming from a burger joint in the 40s and 50s to a coffee house through the 60s and 70s, and finally evolving into the full-service bistro and neighbourhood pub that you know today, it’s incredibly popular with students as it’s located close to the University of Alberta.
+Some of the recommended foods include Smoked Parika Popcorn, their Lamb Burger with Chimichurri Mayo, and Chicken & Waffles, just to name a few.

 Made By Marcus